Healthcare Degrees Without Clinical Components

 Bachelor’s in Counseling

-Students considering a career helping clients uncover solutions to emotional issues or disorders may want to consider earning a bachelor’s degree in counseling.
-Entry-level careers include college counselor, juvenile counselor, and substance abuse counselor.
+Students considering a career helping clients uncover solutions to emotional conditions may want to earn a bachelor’s degree in counseling.
+Entry-level careers include college, juvenile court, and substance abuse counselors.
 These roles do not require a clinical component.

 Bachelor’s in Human Services

 Students should consider specific careers to determine accurate salary expectations.
-For instance, certified domestic violence counselors earn $47,500 on average, while substance abuse counselors earn around $39,980.
-Professionals often go on to earn an advanced degree in fields including counseling or psychology, requiring a state license and clinical experience.
+For instance, according to Payscale, certified domestic violence counselors earn an average of $63,000.
+Professionals often go on to earn an advanced degree in fields including counseling or psychology, which requires a state license and clinical experience.

 Medical Billing and Coding Certificate Program

-Medical billing and coding certificate programs allow graduates to perform administrative work in the healthcare field.
-Responsibilities include updating medical records and entering codes for patients’ diagnosis and medical procedures.
-As this career path does not include patient care, professionals do not need to complete clinicals.
-Medical billers and coders earn close to $42,830 annually.
+Medical billing and coding certificate programs allow graduates to perform administrative work in healthcare.
+Responsibilities include updating medical records and entering codes for patients’ diagnoses and procedures.
+This career path does not include patient care, so professionals do not need to complete clinicals.